maikschneider/bw_email/README.md

 The current record will be available in the Fluid Template as ```{record}```.

-To inject additional elements to the Fluid Template, you can use the ```typoscriptSelects``` configuration.
-In the example above, you can access page properties from the tt_content element
+To inject additional elements to the Fluid Template, you can use the ```typoscriptSelects``` option with the common select statement syntax from TypoScript.
+In the example above, you can access page properties from the tt_content it is on element with the varibale ```{pages.0.title}```.

 # Improvement ideas